You're a Green Card Holder Married to a U.S. Citizen. When Can You Naturalize?

 Therefore, you would have to wait until either after three years of LPR status during which your spouse was a citizen for at least three years OR you have accrued five years of LPR status, whichever is shorter.

-As a side note, during the time that you are waiting to become eligible to apply for naturalization, you need to be sure that you are maintaining both physical presence and continuous residence that are two separate concepts, which are often conflated.
+As a side note, during the time that you are waiting to become eligible to apply for naturalization, you need to be sure that you are maintaining both physical presence and continuous residence that are two separate concepts, which are often conflated, but are not the same!

 If you have traveled and stayed outside of the United States for periods of time of six months or more, you may have broken the continuity of your residence in the United States, which may delay your ability to naturalize.
 However, you may qualify for the little known “Four year and One Day Rule.”…